Pathways to Study Abroad

 Sociology majors typically study abroad

-during their sophomore or junior years because of the senior-year focus on
+during their sophomore or junior years because of the senior-year focus on independent

 research and thesis.
 Depending on which semester a student is abroad, he or she